Skip to Content

 Jay Hoffman, ThedaCare Patient

-Over time, however, he started to understand the seriousness of it all.
+Over time, he started to understand the seriousness of the condition.

-Subsequently, he began struggling with hyperlipidemia — high levels of fat particles, or lipids, in the blood — and was placed on medications to help regulate his cholesterol levels.
-Then, he began experiencing notable physical changes.
+Subsequently, he began struggling with hyperlipidemia.
+The condition leads to high levels of fat particles, or lipids, in the blood.
+Jay then began taking medications to help regulate his cholesterol levels.
+He also began to detect notable physical changes.

-“I noticed issues with my swallowing,” he said.
-“My wife had noticed changes in my face and a slight difference in my gait when I walked, as well as a tremor in my right hand.”
+“I noticed issues with my swallowing,” he says.
+“My wife noticed changes in my face and a slight difference in my gait when I walked, as well as a tremor in my right hand.”

-He was diagnosed with Parkinson’s in October of 2020.
+Jay was diagnosed with Parkinson’s disease in October of 2020.
 When it seemed matters couldn’t get any worse, he contracted COVID-19.

-“A basket full of medications, worsening depression and a feeling of being completely overwhelmed caused me to cry out in prayer to God,” he said.
-“I asked Him to either heal me or take me home.
-He wasn’t ready for me to go home, so He sent people into my life who helped guide me through a process of healing and healthy eating.”
+“A basket full of medications, worsening depression, and a feeling of being completely overwhelmed caused me to cry out in prayer to God,” he says.
+“I asked him to either heal me or take me home.
+He wasn’t ready for me to go home, so he sent people into my life who helped guide me through a process of healing and healthy eating.”

-He got in touch with a trainer who understood Parkinson’s and found a health coach who helped him modify his diet.
-He began making small and gradual lifestyle changes, and slowly, things began to improve.
+Jay got in touch with a trainer who understood Parkinson’s and found a health coach who helped him modify his diet.
+He began making small and gradual lifestyle changes.
+Slowly, things began to improve.

-“Limiting certain foods and food groups were key in my journey and still are,” he shared.
+“Limiting certain foods and food groups were key in my journey and still are,” Jay says.
 “I reached my goal weight and decided to keep going.
 I not only lost weight, but I was able to dream again.
 I felt like I was truly living.”

-His health improved so significantly, he was able to discontinue medications he had been taking for years.
+His health improved so significantly, he was able to discontinue medications he had taken for years.
 Even his doctors were blown away.

-With his health back on track, Hoffman wants to inspire others to do the same.
+With his health back on track, Jay wants to inspire others to do the same.
 Here are a few tips he says were key to his success.

 1. Talk with Your Doctor

-Ultimately, you need to take charge of your own health, but it’s important to make sure you talk with your doctor as you begin — or continue — your journey.
+Ultimately, you need to take charge of your own health.
+However, it’s important to talk with your doctor as you go through your journey.
 They can provide expert guidance, answer any questions you may have, and help you stay accountable as you work toward your goals.

-“Chronic health conditions are very serious,” said Hoffman.
-“I consulted with my doctor before I began this journey and he supported me and my decision to work for health – ultimate health.”
+“Chronic health conditions are serious,” Jay says.
+“I consulted with my doctor before I began this journey.
+He supported me and my decision to work for health — ultimate health.”

 2. Build a Social Support Network

-Though there were many difficult days along his journey, Hoffman admits having a solid network of supportive family and friends made all the difference.
+Jay experienced many difficult days along his journey.
+He says having a solid network of supportive family and friends made all the difference.

-“There were many challenges along the way, but my wonderful wife, Linda, is on this journey with me,” said Hoffman.
+“There have been many challenges along the way, but my wonderful wife, Linda, is on this journey with me,” Jay says.
 “Together, we’ve put a lot of safeguards in place to keep us on track.”

 3. Exercise

-“I walk about 6-8 miles a day with my dog Annie,” said Hoffman.
-“I also try to get to the gym and have an intense 30-minute workout 2-3 times a week.”
+“I walk about 6 to 8 miles a day with my dog Annie,” Jay says.
+“I also try to get to the gym and have an intense 30-minute workout two to three times a week.”

 4. Start Small

 Its normal to feel overwhelmed when you’re just getting started with a new health or fitness routine.
-But as Hoffman shared, even the smallest adjustments can have a big impact.
+But as Jay shared, even the smallest adjustments can have a big impact.

 Every healthy thing you do today will lead to a healthier tomorrow.